-Before he was elected governor, Mike Dunleavy was my senator.
+Before he was elected governor, Mike Dunleavy was our senator.
 As legislators, Mike and I worked together on things like fighting to restore the PFD and repealing SB91.

 You may have heard about the time Mike voted with his constituents and against the Juneau Caucus.
 I was there when it happened.
 After the vote, legislators in the caucus made good on their threats.
 Mike’s legislative staff were immediately fired.
 He was removed as a committee chairman, and lost his membership on most legislative committees.
 They even forced him to clear out his office in the capitol building to make room for a legislator who had pledged loyalty to the Caucus.

 Any elected official who engages in corruption or other illegal practices should expect to be subject to a recall election.
 But that’s not what we are talking about here.
 This recall campaign is led by many of the same special interests that opposed Dunleavy running for governor and would have preferred that his opponent, Mark Begich, had won instead.
-But rather than trying to beat him in the next election, they are trying to overturn the results of the election by holding a special election in which they expect most Alaskans will not participate.
+But rather than try to beat him in the next election, they are trying to overturn the results of the last election by holding a special election at an irregular time, when they expect most Alaskans will not participate.

 Alaskans have a right to expect that their elections for important offices—like governor—will take place at expected times unless truly extraordinary circumstances demand otherwise.
 This is not one of those times.
 Alaskans should not have to elect and re-elect their governors to the same term of office just because the losing party in an election is upset at the outcome.
 This is not about whether or not you like the governor.
 This is about whether or not we will continue to respect the will of the people reflected in our statewide elections.